FAQ

 What qualifications do you look for when you hire caregivers?

-First and foremost, we look for people who are caring and enjoy serving others.
-We then identify those who are honest, reliable and personable.
-We look for experience (personal and/or professional) caring for seniors and people with disabilities.
-We seek people who have experience caring for seniors with Alzheimer’s Disease and other dementias.
+First and foremost, we look for people who are reliable, compassionate and enjoy serving others.
+We then identify those who are mature and personable.
+We look for experience (personal and/or professional) caring for older adults and people with disabilities and chronic health conditions.
+The ability to excel at performing our core services – cooking, cleaning, transportation, laundry, etc. – are also important qualifications.

 How do screen your caregivers before hiring them?

 We screen and interview all candidates.
-We conduct at least 4 references including at least 2 professional references.
 We run a national criminal background check based on state and county criminal records.
-All caregivers must ‘pass’ our pre-employment orientation program before they are placed with a client.
+We check their NY driver’s record.
+All caregivers must also pass our pre-employment orientation program before they are placed with a client.

 Do you run background checks on your job applicants?

 Yes.
-We run a national criminal background check of state and county records and we periodically continue to check the national records in case new convictions have been recorded.
+We run a national criminal background check of state and county records.
+We check applicants’ NY driver’s record, too.

 How do you determine which caregiver to assign to me?